Frequently asked questions (FAQs) for Current Postgraduate Research Scholarship Recipients

-Your Supervisor should then complete the Request to set up a Top-up Scholarship form available from the For Staff- Create an Award page and send it to the Scholarships Office.
+Your Supervisor should then complete the Request to set up a Top-up Scholarship form available from the For Staff- Create an Award page and send it to the Scholarships and Financial Support Service.

 I’m transferring my candidature to another university/OR I’m transferring into the University of Sydney.
 Can I take my scholarship with me?

 This depends on the type of scholarship you receive.
-Contact the Scholarships Office.
+Contact the Scholarships and Financial Support Service.

 I’m upgrading my candidature from a Masters to a PhD.
 Does my scholarship tenure increase?

 This depends on the type of scholarship you receive.
-The APA/UPA tenure is automatically increased by one year once the Scholarships Office becomes aware of your upgrade.
-You should advise the Scholarships Office directly if you upgrade your candidature.
-If you receive a departmental /supervisor funded scholarship you should check the tenure with the Scholarships Office.
-If there is no mention in our records of the possibility of an increase in tenure due to an upgrade, you will then need to contact your department/supervisor to see if they will agree to the increase
+The APA/UPA tenure is automatically increased by one year once the Scholarships and Financial Support Service becomes aware of your upgrade.
+You should advise the Scholarships and Financial Support Service directly if you upgrade your candidature.
+If you receive a departmental /supervisor funded scholarship you should check the tenure with the Scholarships and Financial Support Service.
+If there is no mention in our records of the possibility of an increase in tenure due to an upgrade, you will then need to contact your department/supervisor to see if they will agree to the increase.

 I receive an IPRS/USydIS that entitles me to a relocation allowance.
 How do I claim this?